Stock Market Scandals

 SEC Vote on Whether or Not To Pursue Enforcement Action Against Goldman Sachs Was Split Down Party Lines

-In news that may or may not surprise you, the SEC's vote on whether or not to bring an enforcement action against Goldman Sachs was split down party lines.
+The SEC's vote on whether or not to pursue an enforcement action was split down party lines, according to a recent article in Businessweek.

 More Shenanigans Courtesy of the SEC

-The Office of the Inspector General (OIG) of the Securities and Exchange Commission released a 159-page report in late March that absolutely lambasted the agency's handling (or lack thereof) of Robert...
+The Office of the Inspector General released a report in late March that criticized the agency's handling of the alleged fraud at Stanford Group Company.

 More Takeover Shenanigans